ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 - the result from the initial count for the full scope, and
 - the recount result for the selected rows that needed another check.

-The manager decides which rows can now be accepted and whether another recount is still needed.
+The manager decides which rows can now be Approved and whether another recount is still needed.

 **Expected result:**
 The updated reconciliation result is ready for final review.